The Truth Behind Nutrition Folklore

 Will Eating Extra Protein Build More Muscle?

-Weight training is the key to building and strengthening muscle.
+is the key to building and strengthening muscle.
 The only way to build bigger, stronger muscles is to exercise them.
 To fuel heavy weight training, the body needs extra calories, especially from carbohydrates.
 If you eat excessive amounts of protein, the extra calories will simply be stored as fat or burned.
-According to MyPlate, most adults need 5 to 6-½ ounces (142-184 grams) of protein per day, but this really depends on a number of factors like your gender, age, and activity level.
+According to the US Department of Agriculture's ChooseMyPlate website, most adults need 5 to 6-½ ounces (142-184 grams) of protein per day, but this really depends on a number of factors like your gender, age, and activity level.
 If you are participating in a weight training routine, you may want to work with a nutritionist to make sure that you are getting the nutrients that you need.

 Is Red Meat Bad For You?